ip69719/ci-portfolio-five/README.md

 * Model History
 * Generalised Performance on Test Set

-**Project Dataset**
-* The available dataset contains over four thousand images taken from the Client's crop fields.
-* The images show healthy cherry leaves and cherry leaves that have powdery mildew.

-**Business Requirements**
-* The project has two business requirements:
-    * 1 - The Client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.
-    * 2 - The Client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.

 ## Unfixed Bugs
 * You will need to mention unfixed bugs and why they were unfixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a significant variable for consideration, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.

 ## Deployment
 ### Heroku